atomirex/fishtank-js/README.md

 The actual core code here is amazingly short, so don't be scared.

 ## Running it
-The easiest way is to check this link to the running example: (TO BE ADDED)
+The easiest way is to check this link to the running [example](https://atomirex.github.io/fishtank-js/dist/index.html).

 ### The settings
 The more accurate your settings the better the effect.